sc2kfix/sc2kfix/README.md

 * Frozen palette cycling animations

 ## How do I use it?
 Simply copy the winmm.dll from the latest release to the same folder as simcity.exe, then start the game.
+If the lights in the game's splash screen are animated, it's working!

+## To-do/known issues
+* There seems to be an earlier release of the Special Edition CD-ROM with an August 1995 timestamp.
+If someone has a copy of it please let me know so I can add support for it.